igorjakus/minigolf/src/AGL/README_AGL-Docs.md

 - GLFWwindow*
 ##### Descrption:
 Returns the pointer to the window.
 Using this method of interactions with the window is NOT advised.

-As of this moment there is a funcion "bool IsKeyPressed(int key)"
 </details>

-==DO NOT USE THIS FUNCION, IT WILL BE REMOVED!!!==
+As of this moment there is a funcion "bool IsKeyPressed(int key)" ==BE CAREFULL USING THIS FUNCTION, IT WILL BE REMOVED!!!==

 # Shader